django-hurricane/django-hurricane/docs/index.rst

   :width: 400
   :alt: Alternative text
 |
-Hurricane is an initiative to fit Django perfectly with Kubernetes.
-It is supposed to cover many capabilities in order to run Django in a cloud-native environment, including a Tornado-powered Django application server.
+Hurricane is an initiative to fit `Django <https://www.djangoproject.com/>`_ perfectly with `Kubernetes <https://kubernetes.io/>`_.
+It is supposed to cover many capabilities in order to run Django in a cloud-native environment, including a `Tornado <https://www.tornadoweb.org/>`_-powered Django application server.
 It was initially created by `Blueshoe GmbH <https://www.blueshoe.de/>`_.

 .. toctree::
    :maxdepth: 2